ryanmrichard/LibTaskForce/README.md

 //arguments, but by default it will schedule
 //(number of processes)*(threads per process) tasks, which we assume is what
 //we presently want.
 Like "CurrentComm", "NewComm" can not be copied,
 //moved, or assigned.
-We return it to you in a const unique_ptr so that when
-//you are done with the resources ("NewComm" goes out of scope), the
+When you are done with the resources ("NewComm" goes out
-//resources will be added back into the pool const std::unique_ptr<Communicator> NewComm=CurrentComm.Split();
+// of scope), the resources will be added back into the pool Communicator NewComm=CurrentComm.Split();

-//Now we just add our tasks (using the C++11 range-based for-loop) for(const std::pair<double,double>& Data : DataSets) Results.push_back(NewComm.AddTask(MyOperation,Data.first,Data.second));
+//Now we just add our tasks (using the C++11 range-based for-loop)
+//Note that we are not doing anything special for the MPI, specifically we are
+//not blocking some processes from reaching this function.
+In fact, AddTask(),
+//assumes that all MPI processes that exist on "CurrentComm" will call AddTask
+//with each task.
+for(const std::pair<double,double>& Data : DataSets)
+   Results.push_back(NewComm.AddTask(MyOperation,Data.first,Data.second));